gdshukla/Executer/README.md

   ```
   ![display example](/images/display.png)
 - quit or q: quit the program
+- forcequit or fq: force quit the program.
+Complete currently scheduled threads and don't schedule any more

 # How to run the program
 Run executer.exe from terminal.
 Additionally json file containing command details can be passed as argument